2027: Tension Rocks ADC as Obi Likely to Begin Fresh Plot, "If They Don't Zone Ticket to South"

 2027 presidency: Jonathan reportedly considering ADC platform

-Reacting to the speculations, the Obidient Movement National Coordinator, Dr Yunusa Tanko, said he did not know Obi would resign from the ADC.
+Reacting to the speculations, the Obidient Movement National Coordinator, Dr Yunusa Tanko, said he did not know Peter Obi would resign from the ADC.

-Nigerian Tribune informed us that Dr. Tanko disclosed:
+Nigerian Tribune reported that Dr. Tanko disclosed:

 "It is not here in front of me at the moment.
 I know that he has a very good working relationship with the leadership of the coalition.
 We will see after the Anambra state governorship election."